HiveDesk

 Employer Costs in Dominican Republic

-Employers bear the following costs in Dominican Republic:
+Employers bear the following costs in Dominican Republic.
+Contributions are made to the TSS (Treasury of Social Security) system:

 Statutory Leave Policies in Dominican Republic

-There are 13 National Holidays in The Dominican Republic.
+There are 12 public holidays in The Dominican Republic in 2026:

 Employee Benefits